 The product of an extensive review process by 84 international experts this major international consensus document sets out best practice in care for DMD

-An international consensus document detailing recommendations for best-practice care for CMD was published in the Journal of Child Neurology in November 2010.
+An international consensus document detailing recommendations for best-practice care for CMD published in the Journal of Child Neurology in November 2010

 Eurogentest and Orphanet have in collaboration produced each a database particularly useful for finding accredited laboratories for diagnosis of neuromuscular disorders